PlayVoice/vits_chinese/README.md

-### Best TTS base on BERT and VITS with some Natural Speech Features Of Microsoft
+### Best TTS based on BERT and VITS with some Natural Speech Features Of Microsoft

-based on BERT，NatureSpeech, VITS
+based on BERT，NaturalSpeech, VITS

 ### Infer